Picture this:

 Incremental budgeting is when small percentage-based changes are made to the prior period’s budget information (typically from the last 12 months) rather than yearly creating an entirely new spending plan.

-Incremental budgets work well for companies with stable costs and revenue (like SaaS companies) because actual performance can be used to make reasonable assumptions about future spending and revenue.
+Incremental budgets work well for companies with stable costs and revenue (like SaaS companies) because actual performance can be used to make only a few assumptions about future spending and revenue.

-Unlike other types of budgeting, the incremental budgeting method only considers changes from one period to the next.
+Unlike other types of budgeting—like zero-based budgeting, for example—the incremental budgeting method only considers changes from one budget period to the next.
 It doesn't necessarily reflect long-term goals or strategies.

 So incremental budgeting doesn’t work for every business.
 But it might be best for you depending on your industry and business model.